RobotLeopard86/CacaoEngine/CONTRIBUTING.md

 ## Build System
 Citrus Engine uses GNU Make and Zig as the build system.

+## Environment Set Up (**REQUIRED**)
+Run the `setupEnvironment.sh` script in the root directory to set everything up (make sure to set it as executable!).

 ## Prerequisites
 * GNU Make
 * Zig

-## Tools
+## Installing Make
 GNU Make should be pre-installed on your GNU/Linux distro.
 If it isn't, you should be able to install it from your package manager.
 Windows users can use [Chocolatey](https://chocolatey.org/) to install GNU Make with this command: `choco install make`, and macOS users can install it with brew, with this command: `brew install make`.

+## Installing Zig
-You will also need Zig's C/C++ compiler, which is the default (but can be overriden with the `c` and `cpp` flags in the top-level Makefile).
-Download Zig [here](https://ziglang.org/download/).
-You can use the package manager step.
-You will need to add Zig to your PATH environment variable so that GNU Make can locate it.
+While not required, the default compiler is Zig's C/C++ compiler (but this can be overriden with the `c` and `cpp` flags in the top-level Makefile).
+Download Zig [here](https://ziglang.org/download/) or install from your package manager.
+Make sure the `zig` executable is in your PATH environment variable so that Make can locate it.

-## Environment Set Up
-Run the `setupEnvironment.sh` script in the root directory to set everything up (make sure to set it as executable!). **THIS IS REQUIRED BEFORE BUILDING!!!**
-The recommended IDE is Visual Studio Code, which can be downloaded [here](https://code.visualstudio.com).
-The project comes with a preset `launch.json` file for debugging as well.

 ## Makefile
 It is **HIGHLY RECOMMENDED** to use `make help` prior to using the Makefile in this project, as it does not function identically to other Make-based projects.